kyuhwan720/Dev-board-utilizing-ATmega328-as-MCU/README.md

 So, why ATmega328?
 Well, I actually had to make this for a class and so I already know how to do everything and just wanted to pass down this knowledge.
 There is a full [article](https://www.electricaltechnology.org/2018/01/atmega-atmel-avr-microcontrollers.html) on what ATmega microcontrollers are capable of so you should read it ~~I didn't~~.
 It says on [ATmega328's Wikipedia](https://en.wikipedia.org/wiki/ATmega328) that "ATmega328 is commonly used in many projects and autonomous systems where a simple, low-powered, low-cost micro-controller is needed".
 But future BS aside, by being able to make and program a microcontroller, you will gain so much knowledge of how different components inside actually works.
 For example, you will be able to utilize its EEPROM or Electrically Erasable Programmable Read-Only Memory.
 EEPROM is often used to store configuration data for a microcontroller.
 This data could include things like the baud rate of the serial port, the IP address of the microcontroller, or the settings for a sensor.
 EEPROM is also sometimes used to store user data, such as a password or a list of contacts.
 See, you already learned something new about microcontrollers ~~hopefully~~.

+Also before I go any further, read this [article](https://www.hnhcart.com/blogs/microcontrollers/a-1#:~:text=DIFFERENCE%20BETWEEN%20ATMEGA328%2F328P,could%20be%20a%2060nm%20process.) on the difference between ATmega328 and 328P.
+They are essentially the same thing with minor tweaks so the construction process will be the same except programming part. **BE AWARE OF WHAT KIND OF MICROCONTROLLER YOU HAVE**

 Enough chit-chat, let's get down to business now.

 ## Step 1: The Setup
+To begin, notice the notch that indicates the direction of the chip — and the dot that indicates Pin 1.
+All pins that follow suit are in regular numerical order.

+Grab the microcontroller chip and place it anywhere on the breadboard or protoboard.
+If you are building on a breadboard, push the microcontroller pins to the holes of the breadboard until you can't push any further.
+If you are building on a protoboard, push the pins through the holes then solder all of them.